Uwan: Other theories

 In the essay Tōhoku Kaidan no Tabi by Norio Yamada, there is the following strange tale (kaidan) in Aomori Prefecture from the end of the Edo Period.
-A man named Kasuke was saving money, so he bought some old residence and move in with a woman, but at night, there continuously echoed a loud voice shouting "uwan!" that he was unable to sleep.
+A man named Kasuke was saving money, so he bought some old residence and moved in with a woman, but at night, there continuously echoed a loud voice shouting "uwan!" that he was unable to sleep.
 The next morning, the two of them, eyes all red, complained about this voice saying uwan preventing them from sleep, but not one of their neighbors could hear such a voice, and it was rumored that they were not able to sleep simply because Kasuke was together with that woman all night.
 However, an elder who heard this tale said that it was because in this old residence lived a monster called "uwan."
 There are no primary sources provided for this mysterious tale, so it has been suggested that this was simply made up by Yamada.

 There is also the theory that they would appear near old temples and let out a strange voice saying as their name suggest, "uwan!" and startle passer-bys and take their lives as they are distracted, but if one repeats back everything that was said to them, the uwan would flee.
 This comes from a children's book of strange tales, the Ichiban Kuwashii Nihon Yōkai Zukan (いちばんくわしい日本妖怪図鑑, "The Most Informed Japanese Yōkai Illustrated Reference") by Arifumi Satō, and the book Obake Zukan (お化け図絵, Illustrated Reference Book of Monsters) by Sanpei Kasu quotes this theory, but the primary source here is also unknown, and again, it has been suggested that this is simply made up by Satō.